svcuriouscat/svcuriouscat.github.io/data/home.md

 Main goals of the project:

 - reverse-engineer and open-source the vessel
-- repair and restore the vessel to her original glory (and better!)
+- repair and restore the vessel to her original glory (and better)
 - be self-sufficient and operate solely on electric power
+- promote use of titanium and other modern materials
 - try out cutting-edge marine tech
-- promote use of titanium

 ## Specifications